Jordan Poole: Breakout season and first championship (2021–2023)

-On October 5, 2022, during a team practice with the Warriors, Poole and teammate Draymond Green got into an altercation resulting in Green striking Poole.
+During a team practice on October 5, 2022, Poole and teammate Draymond Green got into an altercation, resulting in Green striking Poole.
+TMZ published a leaked video on October 7, showing the punch but not what led to the incident.
 On October 9, Green publicly apologized for the incident and announced that he would spend a few days away from the team.
-On October 12, the NBA fined Green for the altercation as opposed to the suspected suspension.
-On October 15, 2022, Poole signed a four-year contract extension worth $123 million and 17M in incentives with 5M categorized as LTBE with the Warriors.
+On October 12, the team fined Green for the altercation as opposed to the suspected suspension.
+On October 15, 2022, Poole signed a four-year contract extension worth $123 million and $17 million in incentives, with $5 million categorized as LTBE with the Warriors.
 On November 14, Poole scored 36 points on 13-of-20 shooting from the field in a 132–95 win over the San Antonio Spurs.
 On December 18, Poole scored a career-high 43 points in a 126–110 win over the Toronto Raptors.
-On December 30, Poole scored 41 points, along with five rebounds and six assists in a 118–112 win over the Portland Trail Blazers.

-On January 25, 2023, Poole put up a game-winning lay-up in a 122–120 win over the Memphis Grizzlies.
+On January 25, 2023, Poole scored 21 points, 5 rebounds, and 7 assists, as well as a game-winning layup in a 122–120 win over the Memphis Grizzlies, a game which oversaw Curry being ejected following Poole's missed three-pointer.
 On February 6, Poole put up 21 points alongside a career-high 12 assists in a 141–114 win over the Oklahoma City Thunder.
+Golden State was eliminated from the 2023 playoffs by the Lakers, losing in the conference semifinals in six games.
+Poole's role fluctuated throughout the season, as he went in and out of the starting lineup, starting 47 of 95 games.
+In 43 regular season starts, he averaged 24.6 points and 4.6 assists.
+Overall, his minutes dropped from 30 per game in the regular season to 21.8 in the playoffs, and his scoring fell from 20.4 in the regular season to 10.3 in the postseason, when he made just 34.1% of his overall shots and 25.4% of 3-point attempts.
+After the season, Kerr said the Warriors were not a championship team due to a lack of trust on the team, in part due to Green's punching Poole, and Green blamed their early playoff exit on his punch.